Sottsass: 2020: four-year-old season

 On 4 October Sottsass, with Demuro back in the saddle, made his second attempt to win the Prix de l'Arc de Triomphe and went off the 7.3/1 fourth choice in the betting behind Enable, Stradivarius and Persian King.
 The other seven contenders, in a race run on heavy ground, were In Swoop (German Derby), Raabihah (Prix de Psyche), Gold Trip (Prix Greffulhe), Way To Paris, Deirdre, Chachnak (Prix du Prince d'Orange) and Royal Julius (Premio Presidente della Repubblica).
 Sotsass settled in third place as Persian King set a slow pace and was ideally places in the closely-bunched field when the pace increased abruptly entering the straight.
 He overtook Persian King 200 metres from the finish, saw off the challenge of Gold Trip on the outside and repelled the late charge of In Swoop to win by a neck.
 After the race Rouget said We've worked all year for this.
 Our entire aim for 2020 was this, and it's not been easy with the changes to the calendar.
 We've never been able to do quite what we wanted with the horse.
 But these last few days, I've really felt he was in top form.
 It was a difficult choice to go to Leopardstown, but we decided that the shorter distance would sharpen him up and it was the right choice.
 Everything was designed to have him at 100% today and the result is there", while Demuro commented "I think it was won at the start... when I realized we were not going that fast, I felt confident he could outsprint them in the straight.
 It was a big help and I knew his turn of foot would kill off the others."

 Two days after his victory in the Arc it was announced that Sottsass had been retired from racing and would begin his career as a breeding stallion at the Coolmore Stud in 2021.
 Peter Brant commented "I am a big believer that a horse should go to stud when they are ready, when they look fine like a shiny penny, and not beat up.
 The horse has done everything in the world I could have asked him for...
 He’s a beautiful horse."

+In 2024, he was sold to Japan at the Shizunai Stallion Station.